 What is Iddat?

-a divorced woman observes iddat for 3 months wheraas a woman whose husband has died observes iddat for four lunar months & ten days after the death of her husband, irrespective of consummation during marriage.
+A divorced woman observes iddat for 3 months, whereas a woman whose husband has died observes iddat for four lunar months & ten days after the death of her husband, irrespective of consummation during the marriage.

 After the woman is pregnant, the period continues until childbirth.